-The Indus Valley civilization, also known as the Harappan civilization, was a Bronze Age civilization that developed in the northwestern region of the Indian subcontinent from 2600 BCE to 1900 BCE.
+The Indus Valley civilization, also known as the Harappan civilization, was a Bronze Age civilization that developed in the northwestern region of the Subcontinent from 2600 BCE to 1900 BCE.
 It was one of the world’s earliest urban civilizations, along with Mesopotamia and Egypt, and one of the most extensive and sophisticated of its time.
 The Indus civilization was characterized by its impressive urban planning, advanced sanitation systems, and sophisticated art and craft traditions.

-The Indus Valley civilization’s largest and most famous cities were Mohenjo-daro and Harappa, located in present-day Pakistan.
+The Indus Valley civilization’s largest and most famous cities were Mohenjo-daro and Harappa, located in Pakistan.
 These cities were laid out on a grid system, with well-organized streets and houses made of baked brick.
 The houses had multiple rooms, and some even had private wells and bathrooms with sophisticated drainage systems that emptied into the street.
 The Indus people were experts in water management and had an intricate system of canals and reservoirs that ensured a steady supply of water to their cities.

 The Indus Valley civilization was also known for its sophisticated craft traditions, including pottery, metalworking, and bead-making.
 The Indus people produced high-quality ceramics with intricate designs and used a variety of metals, including bronze, gold, and silver, to make jewelry and tools.
 The civilization’s most famous artifact is the “Dancing Girl” statue, a bronze figure of a young girl in a dancing pose that was discovered in Mohenjo-daro.